sammanomar/project11/README.md

 - Creative different video backgrounds that are compatible with the content
 - JavaScript Function for switching between languages
 - JavaScript Function for toggling and sliding the menu
-- animated linkedin and country boxes
+- Animated linkedin and country boxes
-- Google map box was placed at contact page
+- Responsive google map box was placed at contact page
 - My logo name is fixed on the top in order to make it easy for the user to get back to the home page smoothly
 - Download CV link was put into the menu bar.
-- scrollbar feature for paragraphs was applied where it's necessary
+- Scrollbar feature for paragraphs was applied where it's necessary

 # 18. Technologies used